How to Win Channel Partner Interest in Today’s Complex and Competitive Environment!

 - Focuses on finding the “ideal partner”

-- Focuses on long-term gain over short-term results
+- Focuses on the long-term gain over short-term results

-Due to less risk and the short-term ROI, a passive channel partner recruitment process is favored amongst most manufacturers.
-Although “waiting” for solution providers certainly has its benefits, proactive partner recruitment is by far the more profitable, rationale and sustainable strategy to pursue.
+Due to less risk and the short-term ROI, a passive channel partner recruitment process is favored amongst most businesses.
+Although “waiting” for solution providers certainly has its benefits, proactive partner recruitment is by far the more profitable and sustainable strategy to pursue.

 What does a proactive channel partner recruitment process entail?

-- Understanding what makes a business partner “strategic;” qualities that align with your business
+You need to recognize what makes a business partner “strategic”.
+Check to see if the following qualities align with your business:

 Leveraging Software in the Partner Recruitment Process

-A robust Partner Relationship Management (PRM) system allows manufacturers to manage the recruitment process with efficiency.
+A Partner Relationship Management (PRM) system allows businesses to efficiency manage their recruitment process.

 Here are 6 of the most important questions PRM systems help channel manager answer: